The thylacine’s ‘yip yip’

 The garden and paddocks were a bit overgrown, and I almost burned through a ride-on mower belt trying to cut the grass around the house.
 I had a paddock slashed by a contractor.

-On a cold night (possibly around September, but I don’t keep a diary), only a few weeks after we moved in, we heard a “yip yip” near the house.
+On a cold night we heard a loud “yip yip” near the house.

 We were newbie Tasmanians and new to rural living.
 We thought the sound was unusual.
 It didn’t sound like a dog.
 If it was a bird it was a weird one.